Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Expressions for the energy of excited states

 This structure is illustrated for \(N=3\) in figure \ref{fig:U1_contour}.
 From the L\"uscher corrections\footnote{In section \ref{sec:Luscher}, we detail how this is proved in the asymptotic limit.
 Our numerics suggests that it is still true at finite size, and even in the conformal limit.}, we can say that the pole occurs below the zero for \(1+Y_{1,0}\) and vice versa for \(1+Y_{2,0}\), at least for roots with even momentum numbers\footnote{So that the contour will actually have to be slightly modified for roots having odd momentum number.
 This will be done in such a manner that \eqref{eq:oddNU1energy} will stay true. }.
 This is important to ensure the right answer if we want the contours to be straight.

 In \eqref{eq:EnergyOdd} we chose the integration contour to pass, for the \(\frac {N-1} 2\) and \(\frac {N+1} 2\)'th term in the sum, between those zero and pole.
-Deforming the contour to the real axis and computing the contributions of the logarithmic poles enclosed by the contour during that deformation, one gets the following formula
+Deforming the contour to the real axis and computing the contributions of the logarithmic poles enclosed by the contour during that deformation\footnote{The contour deformation is best understood after an integration by parts which removes logarithmic cuts and changes the \(\cosh\) into a \(\sinh\).}, one gets the following formula

 In the thermodynamic limit (\( \L\gg1\)), the Bethe roots \(\theta_j\) become real and the second line of (\ref{eq:oddNU1energy}) reduces to the asymptotic result \eqref{assE}, whereas the term in the first line appears to be \(O(e^{-m\L})\).